 For 2017/18, the number of quota shares you have been issued ensures that you get the amount of catch quota that was forecast for each share class in May 2016.

-As a guide, the amount of quota issued for 2017/18 for each quota share owned will be as follows:
+As a guide, the amount of quota issued for 2017/18 for each quota share owned was as follows:

-From 1 December 2017, fishers in quota managed fisheries will be required to report quota usage via FisherMobile.
+Since 1 December 2017, fishers in quota managed fisheries have been required to report quota usage via FisherMobile.
 Please visit the Fact Sheets or the FishOnline webpage for more information.
 Training sessions for fishers were provided at key coastal locations during November and ongoing support services to assist fishers to transition to this new reporting requirement are available by contacting 1300 720 662.

 The Fisheries Management Legislation Amendment (Quota Shares) Regulation 2017 amends the Estuary General, Ocean Hauling and Ocean Trap and Line Share Management Plans to:

-The new quota shares have been issued to shareholders of eligible existing shares based on the number of eligible existing shares held in a fishing business on the relevant date (30 September).
+The new quota shares were issued to shareholders of eligible existing shares based on the number of eligible existing shares held in a fishing business on the relevant date (30 September 2017).
 See Table of eligible shareholders (PDF, 541.35 KB).

-The Fisheries Management (Allocation Formula for Issuing Quota Shares) Notice 2017 (PDF, 63.73 KB), which sets out the formula used to determine the number of new quota shares issued to eligible shareholders, was published in the Government Gazette on 13 October.
-This formula ensures that in 2017, shareholders get the amount of catch quota for the relevant species that was forecast in May 2016.
+The Fisheries Management (Allocation Formula for Issuing Quota Shares) Notice 2017 (PDF, 63.73 KB), which sets out the formula used to determine the number of new quota shares issued to eligible shareholders, was published in the Government Gazette on 13 October 2017.
+This formula ensures that for the 2017/18 fishing period, shareholders get the amount of catch quota for the relevant species that was forecast in May 2016.

 For more information on how these numbers were calculated, see Allocation of new quota shares - how were the numbers calculated?
 (PDF, 212.93 KB)